SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: INTRODUCTION

-The Far-Infrared Polarimetric Large Area CMZ Exploration (FIREPLACE) survey was proposed to address the question of how the magnetic field at infrared wavelengths varies throughout the CMZ by utilizing observations made by the High-resolution Airborne Wideband Camera plus (HAWC+) instrument on the Stratospheric Observatory for Infrared Astronomy (SOFIA).
-The first FIREPLACE data release (DR1) covered a region of the CMZ centered on Sgr B2 \citep[][hereafter reffered to as FIREPLACE I]{Butterfield2023}.
+The Far-InfraREd Polarimetric Large Area CMZ Exploration (FIREPLACE) survey was proposed to address the question of how the magnetic field at infrared wavelengths varies throughout the CMZ by utilizing observations made by the High-resolution Airborne Wideband Camera plus (HAWC+) instrument on the Stratospheric Observatory for Infrared Astronomy (SOFIA).
+The first FIREPLACE data release (DR1) covered a region of the CMZ centered on Sgr B2 \citep[][hereafter reffered to as \citetalias{Butterfield2023}]{Butterfield2023}.
 The field of view of these first FIREPLACE observations is marked by the green dashed rectangle in Figure \ref{fig:legend}.
-The DR1 observations reveal a more spatially varying magnetic field at 19.6\arcsec\ resolution than is seen in previous CMZ-wide surveys \citep[$\rm\sim$1\arcmin,][]{Guan2021,Mangilli2019}.
-An in-depth study of the magnetic field system local to one of the molecular structures identified in DR1 indicates that the magnetic field probed by FIREPLACE traces smaller-scale molecular structures local to the CMZ than in previous CMZ-wide surveys \citep[][hereafter referred to as FIREPLACE II]{Butterfield2024}.
+The DR1 observations reveal a more spatially varying magnetic field at 19.6\arcsec\ resolution than is seen in previous CMZ-wide surveys \citep[$\rm\sim$1\arcmin,][]{Mangilli2019,Guan2021}.
+An in-depth study of the magnetic field system local to one of the molecular structures identified in DR1 indicates that the magnetic field probed by FIREPLACE traces smaller-scale molecular structures local to the CMZ than in these previous CMZ-wide surveys \citep[][hereafter referred to as \citetalias{Butterfield2024}]{Butterfield2024}.

-In this paper we present the second FIREPLACE data release (DR2), which is comprised of SOFIA/HAWC+ observations covering the CMZ from the Brick to Sgr C (a roughly 1\degree\ $\times$ 0.75\degree\ region of the sky).
+In this paper we present the second FIREPLACE data release (DR2), which is comprised of SOFIA/HAWC+ observations covering the extent of the CMZ from the Brick to Sgr C (a roughly 1\degree\ $\times$ 0.75\degree\ region of the sky).
 We then combine the DR1 and DR2 FIREPLACE data sets to obtain a polarimetric map with full coverage of the CMZ (a 1.5\degree\ $\times$ 0.75\degree\ region).
-In Section \ref{sec:reduc} we describe the data-analysis procedure applied to the DR2 FIREPLACE observations.
-In Section \ref{sec:qa} we describe the data quality checks performed to verify the reduction procedure used to make maps from the raw observations obtained from SOFIA/HAWC+.
-The CMZ-wide FIREPLACE observations are then presented in Section \ref{sec:full}, where the reduced DR1 and DR2 data sets are combined.
+In Section \ref{sec:reduc} we describe the data reduction procedure applied to the DR2 FIREPLACE observations to make maps from the raw observations obtained from SOFIA/HAWC+.
+Section \ref{sec:qa} describes the data quality checks performed to verify the reduction procedure.
+The CMZ-wide FIREPLACE observations are then presented and discussed in Section \ref{sec:full}.
 In Section \ref{sec:cloud_mag} we study the detailed polarimetric properties of prominent molecular clouds in our DR2 data set and we present our conclusions in Section \ref{sec:conc}.